lindehaven/CP-M/README.md

 Continued with an attempt to port the Kilo editor [1] to CP/M because I wanted a source code editor with syntax highlighting.
 But I soon discovered that the Kilo editor was using too much of the 62KB TPA so I decided to write an editor that uses less memory.
-Based most of my design and code on the Text editor [2].
+Based most of my design and code on the Text editor [2] that works well in CP/M. I took away functions that I don't need (new file, open file, save file as) and added some that I do need (incremental search, move line up/down).
 That became the Lean Editor.

-Also started with a variant of the syntax highlighting from Kilo that I named Syntax Highlighter.
+Also wrote the Syntax Highlighter that is a variant of the syntax highlighting from Kilo editor [1].
+I focused on reducing the memory requirements because I want to have as much free memory in TPA as possible if the Syntax Highlighter is to be linked with a text editor.

 While developing the Lean Editor and Syntax Highlighter I found the micro editor [3] written for *nix.
 It is small and have the search and undo